davebenson/doom4-walkthrough/README.md

 ## Mission 1:  Fight: Stray Imps

-As you drop down the last level of this spit of land, 4 Imps will attack from various directions.
+As you drop down the last level of this spit of land, 5 Imps will attack from various directions.

+Checkpoint.

 After that, look for the large tank with TRI 9-C printed on it, and enter its lower level.
 There is a lever through that you should interact with then enter the Classic Doom Level.
+Exit the structure and you should be able to see up the path to Secret #2, Classic Map "Doom II: Entryway".

 ## Mission 1: Fight: Classic Doom Level